 In 1918 Edith Bowdoin had the horse paddocks removed and converted the lower portion of the building into a garage.
 After her death the property was sold to George Nichols who stored his four private vehicles in the garage portion while renting out the single family residence above.

 |In 1939 the building was tightly shuttered -- even the decorative oval window -- photo City University of New York|

-The unique and ornate building lived a hum-drum existence through most of the 20th Century, until it was gutted around 1984.
+The unique, ornate building lived a hum-drum existence through most of the 20th century until it was gutted around 1984.
 The new owner, who paid $2 million for the structure, installed multiple skylights and created soaring spaces – some 20 feet high.
-After the renovation and before he could move in, he married and moved to California.
+But after the renovation and just before he could move in, he married and moved to California.
 The 6,000 square foot residence with its sleek spiral staircase and open spaces was rented to Jane Nichols Page, the granddaughter of John Pierpont Morgan, Jr.